BetterDiscord/docs/docs/plugins/ui/modals.md

 ![React Console](./img/alert_console.png)
 :::

 Important to note for later that `alert` returns a unique modal ID used internally by Discord.
-We won't be going over its usage here–it's safe to ignore–but may be covered by advanced guides.
+We won't be going over its usage here&mdash;it's safe to ignore&mdash;but may be covered by advanced guides.

 ## Confirmation Modals